BuKo

 BuKo (Buhay Komedya) is a Philippine pay television channel owned by MediaQuest Holdings, Inc. through Cignal TV, in partnership with APT Entertainment based in Mandaluyong.
-The name is derived after Buko, a Filipino term of coconut, which consists of comedic-entertainment programs for gag, sitcoms and variety shows, dubbed as the country's first local comedy channel.
+The name is derived after Buko, a Filipino word for coconut.
+The channel consists of comedic-entertainment programs for gag, sitcoms and variety shows, dubbed as the country's first local comedy channel.
 It was first announced in November 2019 and made its official launch on August 2, 2021, exclusively on satellite providers Cignal and SatLite.
+The channel is set to cease broadcast on December 31, 2025.

 Programming

-BuKo's programming content consists of classic local comedy shows from TV5, GMA Network and IBC, including the ones produced by TAPE Inc., M-Zet Productions, FOCUS Entertainment, Our Own Little Way Productions and APT Entertainment as well as a handful of original programming.
+BuKo's programming content consists of classic local comedy shows from TV5, GMA Network and IBC, including the ones produced by TAPE Inc., M-Zet Productions, FOCUS Entertainment, Our Own Little Way Productions, APT Entertainment and TVJ Productions as well as a handful of original programming.
 The programming is divided into three programming blocks: